bomonike/bomonike.github.io/microsoft-ai.md

 ## Azure AI certifications

+Among <a target="_blank" href="https://bomonike.github.io/azure-certifications">Microsoft's Azure professional certifications</a> illustrated by <a target="_blank" href="https://arch-center.azureedge.net/Credentials/Certification-Poster_en-us.pdf">this pdf</a>,
-There are three levels of AI:
+there are three levels of AI:

 1. <a href="#AI-900">AI-900</a> (Fundamentals) is the entry-level exam ($99).
 It's a pre-requisite for: